lopes/logbook/content/2023-cloudflare-get-started.md

 Usually, a website will have at least two records, one for the "naked" domain and other for the `www` domain and best practice is to use both.
 After copying, use them to create new DNS records (`CNAME`) in CloudFlare.

+{% admonition(type="note", title="Note") %}
-> **Note**: If you have more subdomains, make sure to properly add them in CloudFlare's DNS settings.
+If you have more subdomains, make sure to properly add them in CloudFlare's DNS settings.
+{% end %}

 After saving and continuing, CloudFlare will inform its name server URLs.
 Take note of them, go to your domain name registrar's dashboard and change the current DNS data for CloudFlare's.
 Then, return to the CloudFlare dashboard and inform that you've changed the name servers, so it'll ask you to enable some security and optimization features for the domain and inform that the changes will take up to 24h to take place --in my case, it took &approx;15 minutes for the changes take place.